8 Things to Consider When Remodeling Your Property After a Disaster

 7. Roof Remodel

-One of the most important things to fix after a disaster is the roof.
+The roof is one of the most important things to fix after a disaster.
 A qualified roofer can help advise on appropriate roofing materials when remodeling.
 If your roof did not survive a disaster, you should consult an expert to avoid this in the future.
 Different areas of the country benefit from different types of roofing.
 For example, in the hurricane-heavy southeast United States, flashing is essential.
 This is where the roof connects to a vertical structure.
 If this is done poorly, water can get inside the home and cause damage.

 8. Take Your Time